DmitriiDmitry/test-fastapi-project/README.md

 ### Testing
 - **Pytest**, **pytest-asyncio**: For unit and async integration testing.

+### Containerization
+- **Docker**: Used to package the service into an isolated container.
+- **Docker Compose**: Manages a multi-container setup, allowing the service to run alongside all required dependencies (e.g., database, redis, etc.) with a single command.

 ### Others
 - **HTTPX**, **httpcore**, **orjson**: For high-performance HTTP operations and JSON serialization.
 - **logging**, **python-json-logger**: Used for logging.